A Raw Deal - The Accredited Investor Rule

 Foundation of Systemic Racism in Startups

-While the majority of "White" Americans were excluded from the accredited investor status, contemporaneous “redlining” policies practiced by the Federal Housing Association (FDA) and Home Owners’ Loan Corporation (HOLC), created affirmative actions for White Americans to invest in low cost real estate, while explicitly excluding Black Americans and predominantly Black communities.
+While the majority of "White" Americans were excluded from the accredited investor status, contemporaneous “redlining” policies practiced by the Federal Housing Association (FHA) and Home Owners’ Loan Corporation (HOLC), created affirmative actions for White Americans to invest in low cost real estate, while explicitly excluding Black Americans and predominantly Black communities.
 These policies and related practices, such as housing covenants, cemented the current wealth gap by limiting Black American’s ability to accumulate and leverage equity for education, entrepreneurship, and other endeavors.
 While outlawed under the Fair Housing Act of 1968, the damage was done, and additional retrenchments, including the FBI's COINTELPRO, and subsequent initiatives, further deteriorated Black communities.

 While covert, the SEC's segregation of investors via the accredited investor definition is likewise a relic of institutional racism.
 Designed to appease Southern Democrats during the "New Deal" era, this rule differs from its real estate counterpart in that it deploys what is known as the "Southern Strategy" or "Operation Dixie": the rule uses "dog whistle" rhetoric that appears non-racist – even gallant – on the surface, but has implicitly racist underpinnings.